Plan to Prepare and Prepare to Plan

 Steps to Make Meal Planning Sanity a Breeze

-A meal index provides a quick reference of meals that I review for inspiration when I see sale items at the store.
+A cheat sheet provides a quick reference of meal ideas to review for inspiration when you see sale items at the store.
 It should include a variety of protein, cuisines, and cooking methods.